SanjitKamath/SPA-API-Module/README.md

 # SPA-API-Module

 This project is a full-stack encrypted messaging system designed for secure communication between a client Single Page Application (SPA) and an admin backend.
-The repository contains both a Python backend (API) and a React+Vite frontend (SPA), along with a Streamlit-based admin dashboard.
+The repository contains both a Python backend (API), a FastAPI middleware and a React+Vite frontend (SPA).

 ---